ceball/git-media/README.rst

 git-media
 ====================

-Git media allows you to use Git with large media files without storing the media in Git itself.
+Git media allows you to use Git with large ("media") files without storing the files in Git itself.

 .. contents::